Aging and mental health: Recognizing anxiety in older adults

 Anxiety is often overlooked in older adults.

-According to the National Council on Aging (NCOA), 25 percent of older adults experience some form of a mental disorder, including anxiety, depression and dementia.
-This trend is set to double by 2030.
-NCOA also says that untreated mental health problems result in poor overall health outcomes, higher health care use, increased complexity of many illnesses, increased impairment and disabililty, a lower quality of life, increased caregiver stress, increased mortality and a high risk of suicide.
+According to the National Council on Aging (NCOA), 25 percent of older adults experience behavioral health issues.
+This can include living with depression, substance use disorder or anxiety.
+The NCOA also states that untreated mental health problems result in poorer overall health outcomes, higher health care use, increased complexity of many illnesses, increased impairment and disability, a lower quality of life, increased caregiver stress, increased mortality and a higher risk of suicide.

 How would you recognize if you or your older loved one has problems with anxiety?
-The Geriatric Mental Health Foundation identifies several things that may be symptoms of serious anxiety.
+The National Institute of Mental Health identifies several symptoms to keep an eye out for.
 These include:

-Despite what you may have been told, anxiety in older adults is not a part of normal aging.
-Michigan State University Extension recommends that if you suspect that you or your older loved one are suffering from anxiety that is preventing a higher quality of life, it is important to contact your health care provider and get the help you need to get on the road to better health.
-There are many well-researched strategies for reducing anxiety in older adults.
-Visit the Geriatric Mental Health Foundation website for more information on anxiety and other mental health issues of older adults.
+Anxiety experienced by older adults is not a part of normal aging.
+Michigan State University Extension recommends that if you or a loved one experience anxiety that interferes with your quality of life, it is important to contact your health care provider and get the help you need to get on the road to better health.
+MSU Extension’s Mindfulness for Better Living website also has a variety of mindfulness resources that may help, and the Geriatric Mental Health Foundation also has more information on anxiety and other mental health issues of older adults.